Australian-Imaging-Service/xnatutils/README.md

 I have had some difficulty with the installation of `progressbar2` as there is a conflict with the `progressbar` package (they both produce packages called `progressbar`).
-If you have a problem try uninstalling both then reinstalling `progressbar2`.
+If you have a problem try uninstalling `progressbar` with

-If using the system Python on new versions of macOS you may need to force-upgrade the 'six' package with the command
+    pip uninstall progressbar

+and then reinstalling `progressbar2`

-    pip install --ignore-installed  --upgrade six
+    pip install progressbar2

-If not, the package may install fine but you will get a long stack trace when you try to use it.

-Alternatively, if you haven't already set up your Python environment I would recommend installing a clean version of using Homebrew (http://brew.sh)

-    brew install python

-If you don't want to use pip, make sure that XnatPy is installed, and the xnat-utils repository directory is on your PYTHONPATH and the 'bin' directory of the repo is on your PATH
+If you don't want to use `pip`, make sure that XnatPy is installed, and the xnat-utils repository directory is on your PYTHONPATH and the 'bin' directory of the repo is on your PATH
 (see [https://www.cyberciti.biz/faq/unix-linux-adding-path/](https://www.cyberciti.biz/faq/unix-linux-adding-path/)).